uoeIDS/IDS_website/content/assessments/project.en.md

 ### Submission and GitHub repository

-You will need to submit your project report to Learn (Learn > Assessment > Gradescope > Final project - team) on the 1 December:
+You will need to submit your project report to Learn (Learn > Assessment > Gradescope > Final project - team) on the 29 November:

 * A `.html` version of your report (including a link to the GitHub repository) by 16pm
-* A `.html` version of your presentation by 9am.
+* A `.html` version of your presentation by 16pm.
 * Your team peer evaluation (under peer evaluation on Gradescope) by 2 December at latest.

 Only _one_ member of your team should submit the report and presentation to Learn.
 This person will need to add the other team members from the drop down menu that appears under  _View or edit group_ after uploading the files and viewing the submission.
 Everyone should submit the peer evaluation individually.